islyfoxxy/FEMaster-StateaMachineJS/README.md

 ## Extra Credit

 - If we're not authorized, give us a chance to sign in.
 The sign in button is available on the page.
 What should this transition look like, and where should it transition to?

+# Exercise 08 - Delayed Transitions

+## Goals

+Ensure that you can't drag the box for more than 2 seconds.

+## Tips

+- Use a delayed transition via `after: { ... }` to transition back to `idle` from `dragging` after 2 seconds.
+- Parameterize the 2 second timeout.

+## Extra Credit

+- How would you make the timeout configurable from the `context` instead?